-The 10 things people want most from a job
+Retention: The 10 things people want most from their job

 Guest author Victoria Sviggum dissects the findings from the Global Talent Survey

 Job satisfaction.
 Not only does it lead to a better quality of life for employees, but research also suggests that it is vital for employers too as it increases productivity and performance levels, inspires greater loyalty and improves company reputation – important for recruiting top talent.